-The staff, resources, and services of the Annie Gabriel Library enhance the quality of the academic experience available at California Baptist University by supporting the instruction, learning, and research activities of its students and faculty.
-In addition to the more than 400,000 books (including 280,000 eBooks) in its collection, the library currently provides access to more than 45,000 full-text journal titles through its online databases and subscriptions.
-Students and faculty can access books, journals, reference resources, videos, and music through the library catalog (OneSearch Catalog), which is available along with many other resources and services through the library Web page.
+The staff, resources, and services of the Annie Gabriel Library enhance the quality of the academic experience available at California Baptist University by meeting the research and information needs of its students and faculty.
+In addition to the more than 500,000 books (including 370,000 eBooks) in its collection, the library currently provides access to more than 50,000 full-text journal titles through its online databases and subscriptions.
+Students and faculty can access books, journals, reference resources, streaming videos and music through the library catalog (OneSearch Catalog), which is available along with many other resources and services through the library Web page (calbaptist.edu/library).
 The Annie Gabriel Library houses computer workstations and provides access to the campus wireless network.
-It participates in local, regional, and national information networks that increase its resource-offerings to the CBU community through its interlibrary loan programs.
-It houses special collections and archives devoted to Southern Baptist History, Holocaust Studies, Hymnology, and CBU History.
+It participates in local, regional, and national information networks that increase its resource offerings to the California Baptist University community through its interlibrary loan programs.
+It houses special collections and archives devoted to Southern Baptist history, Holocaust Studies, Hymnology, and California Baptist University history.